NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 <img src="media/chat.png" width="600">

-You have the option to continue training the model by selecting the 'adapter path' in LlamaFactory before initiating Training again.
-This allows you to further refine the same adapter, enhancing its performance without starting from scratch.
+You have the option to continue training the model by selecting the 'adapter path' in LLaMa-Factory before initiating fine-tuning again.
+This allows you to further refine the same adapter, enhancing its performance.

 ## 4. Model Export

-RTX AI Toolkit offers two options for exporting the model customized using the LlamaFactory project:
+RTX AI Toolkit offers two options for exporting the model customized using the LLama-Factory project:

-1. **LoRA Adapter Export:** This option allows you to export only the adapter layers that have been modified or added during the fine-tuning process, enabling easy integration with other projects, further customization, or deployment with libraries that support runtime LoRA adapters such as vLLM.
+1. **LoRA Adapter Export:** Export only the adapter layers that have been modified or added during the fine-tuning process, enabling easy integration with other projects, further customization, or deployment with libraries that support runtime LoRA adapters such as vLLM.

-2. **Merged Checkpoint Export:** This method exports the entire model, including both the original pre-trained layers and the newly added LoRA adapters, creating a fully integrated and deployable version of the model.
+2. **Merged Checkpoint Export:** Export the entire model, including both the original pre-trained layers and the newly added LoRA adapters, creating a fully integrated and deployable version of the model.

 ### LoRA Adapter Export